-A villain who looks like Jack Nicholson might not guarantee such casting (although Michael Ironside would’ve been more willing had the sequel been done in the nineties).
+A villain who looks like Jack Nicholson wouldn’t guarantee such casting (although Michael Ironside would’ve been more willing had the sequel been done in the nineties).
 Also, said villain allows the hero to use a weapon which is suspiciously similar to the lightsaber.
-You have to wonder if George Lucas would’ve sued or not bothered to do so since he is a fan of H.K. movies; he once considered hiring Sammo Hung to choreograph the Star Wars prequels.
-As compensation for such an omission, the makers of the illegal adaptation would be compensated by the rare sight of humanity when an effeminate villain cries over the death of his bird (the bars of the cage represent a jail).
+Maybe George Lucas would’ve sued or not bothered to do so since he is a fan of H.K. movies.
+After all, he initially considered hiring Sammo Hung to choreograph the Star Wars prequels.
+As compensation for such an omission, the makers of the illegal adaptation would be allowed to create the rare sight of humanity when an effeminate villain cries over the death of his bird (the cage bars represent a jail).
 After the narrative of the live-action movie, the Manga (whose issues are titled Violence) continues into strange forays such as bad guys riding elephants and a fight which pits the hero against two lions in a gladiatorial ring.

-This was inspired by a fight in Tower of Death, which is a sequel to a 1978 Bruce Lee movie titled Game of Death.
-In the sequel, the lion is a man in a costume.
-For it to work in a H.K. movie, they would have to use CGI like what Tsui Hark did in Double Team when a tiger finds itself in the Roman colosseum.
-Later in the Manga, there is a creative piece of gore when a man’s left eye falls into a bottle during a fight.
+This was inspired by a fight in Tower of Death – a sequel to a 1978 Bruce Lee movie titled Game of Death where the lion is a man in a costume.
+For it to work in a H.K. movie, they would have to use CGI like what Tsui Hark did in Double Team when a tiger is unleased upon the hero in the Roman colosseum.
+Later in the Manga, there is an imaginative piece of gore when a man’s left eye falls into a bottle during a fight.
 A similar act of violence ensues when a man’s left eye pops through one of the lens in his glasses.
 The most memorable of the torture scenes involves a man having hot liquid being poured down a pipe that is embedded in his trapezius (a muscle which connects the shoulder and neck) as he’s hung upside down.
 This happens while his son watches.
 The man is eventually killed when the skin of his torso is sliced so that it can form a bag which covers his head to cause suffocation (this has not been done in a U.S. film).

 The silliest violent act involves a man’s left ear being punched because of eavesdropping.
 In a 1990 issue, a gay guy has a revolver inside a book which foreshadows a scene in John Woo’s Hard-Boiled.
 Mr. Woo may have been influenced considering that his classic was made in 1991 like Story of Ricky (they were released in 1992).
 A 1989 issue had a panel involving a careless butler being killed by a descending fan.
 Taking into consideration that Highlander II: The Quickening (which featured Michael Ironside) was made in 1990, it wouldn’t be that far-fetched to assume that there was an influence.
-A tyrannical gay guy has a sidekick (a small scientist named Obinata) who could have been played by Teddy Robin Kwan.
+A tyrannical gay guy has a sidekick (a small scientist named Obinata) who could’ve been played by Teddy Robin Kwan.
 Overall, Riki-Oh has the most influential Manga villains if you think back to the first paragraph of this article.
 It’s an indignity that the official English title of the series is Violence.
-The title should have been Sadomasochism.
+The title should’ve been Sadomasochism.

 The Jewish superhero is someone whose superpower can only exist if he’s willing to let other people dish out the pain, which is why he isn’t skillful enough to avoid being hit.
 He lives in a perpetual state of atonement.
 He fights a clown-dressed man whose insignia is a swastika (which was originally a Buddhist symbol).
 The man has a clown flute but doesn’t wear clown make-up.
 What’s clear is that he is based on the joker that is seen in Tim Burton’s Batman.
 Riki-Oh has a brother named Nachi whose name is meant to remind you of Nazi.
 His right hand has a scar in the form of a swastika.
 In fact, the Manga has several allusions to Nazis in the World War era, including an oft-utilized image of Alfred Hitler which makes it feel more repetitive than it should be.
 After coming across a translator, I have found out that Riki-Oh is supposed to be the grandson of Hitler.

 When Riki-Oh fights Nachi, it has much to do with Judaism besting Buddhism as Judaism toppling Nazism.
 The engrossing aspect of Riki-Oh is the insinuation that Christianity surpasses Satanism as the most evil religion in the world.
 In the Manga, many sects try to cause destruction so that Jesus Christ can be resurrected as a saviour.
 This lends itself to parallels with the destructive influence of Islam.
-Ironically, it’s alluded to that Riki-Oh is meant to be an immortal reincarnate of Christ (just like Fist of the North Star), but someone who can die if he was to lose his head ala Highlander (whose dead franchise never depicted electrocution as making a man look like a fluorescent skeleton).
+Ironically, it’s alluded to that Riki-Oh is meant to be an immortal reincarnate of Christ just like Fist of the North Star, but someone who can die if he was to lose his head à la Highlander (whose dead franchise never depicted electrocution as making a man look like a fluorescent skeleton).
 Like Bruce Lee (who was the inspiration for Fist of the North Star), Riki-Oh has Chinese and German ancestry.
 Unlike Bruce, Riki-Oh commits fratricide and patricide.
 Like Kenshiro in Fist of the North Star, Riki-Oh fleetingly wears a poncho.
 As derivative as Riki-Oh is, the Washizaki character was an influence on the Bison boss in the Street Fighter II game (1991).

 My favourite violent act involves concrete slabs slicing men’s heads in horizontal and vertical ways.
 One classic bit of bloodletting involves blood that emanates from a man’s head through a pipe that’s lodged in there.
-The most meaningful act of violence involves the aforementioned clown being able to fight despite missing a brain and heart (therefore losing because he’s mindless and heartless).
-A creative non-bloody act of violence involves the Jewish hero smashing a church window as he slides down it after being punched.
+The most meaningful act of violence involves the clown being able to fight despite missing a brain and heart (thus losing because he’s mindless and heartless).
+A tactful non-bloody act of violence involves the Jewish hero smashing a church window as he slides down it after being punched.
 Similarly, a memorable image involves the wounded Jew underneath a large inverted crucifix (this means that church is Hell).
-The most creative fight involves the Judaist and another man being connected by arm-length handcuffs.
+The most ingenious fight involves the Judaist and a man being connected by arm-length handcuffs.
 The most memorable of the stories is also the most difficult to realize because, least of all, it would involve filming in the Antarctica (or at least Alaska like John Carpenter’s The Thing).